designerbrett/trestles-hugo/site/content/post/text-neck-syndrome-what-it-is-and-how-to-fix-it.md

 ---
-title: 'Text Neck Syndrome: What It Is and How to Fix It?'
+title: Text Neck Syndrome: What It Is and How to Fix It?
 date: 2018-05-01T21:31:00.000Z
 description: >-
   “Text Neck,” the newest buzzword you may have heard lately is affecting